Code Conventions for Java

 4. Class implementation sections.

-The sections are defined by the access level of the implementation and should be presented in the following order: public, package, protected, private.
+The sections are defined by the access level of the implementation and should be presented in the following order: public, protected, package-private (no modifier), private.
 Each class implementation section should adhere to the following structure (in order).

 1. Comment block.